elfalehed/setup-shift/README.md

 A simple idea of a script that has all of the needed download links & commands for your current setup of IDEs, text editors to your chome extensions.

 ## :arrow_forward: Getting started
 :warning: Make sure python3 is installed.
-And you're on Linux - Its not compatible with Windows yet EASY JUST RUN :
+And you're on Linux - Its not compatible with Windows yet.

+EASY JUST RUN :
 0. ``` git clone https://www.github.com/elfalehdev/setup_shift.git```
 1. ``` python3 SS.py```